The Professor Who Made Movies Talk

 For many film buffs, the movies’ transition from a silent medium to one with sound is marked by Al Jolson performing in the 1927 movie, “the Jazz Singer”.
 But the beginning of sound in the movies could also be marked by the test films made in 1921 and 1922 by a University of Illinois professor, Joseph Tykociner.

-Wednesday, October 5th, marks the 139th anniversary of Tykociner’s birth.
-He was one of the pioneers in the development of optical sound recording, a method that remains the common format today for motion picture sound.
+Wednesday, October 5th, marks the anniversary of Tykociner’s birth in 1877.
+He was one of the pioneers in the development of optical sound recording, a method that remained the common format for motion picture sound until Thomas Edison's invention was overtaken by digital technology.
 But despite his early accomplishment with the technology, Tykociner remains on the sidelines of film history.

 One reasons may be that while “The Jazz Singer” is a vibrant example of Hollywood filmmaking, Tykociner’s experiments in sound film were exactly that --- experiments.
 The earliest example of his work isn’t a motion picture at all, but a strip of movie film with a sound track but no picture.
 Played back today, one can hear (over heavy background noise), the voice of Joseph Tykociner testing his apparatus with the words, “This is an experiment in the reproduction of sound.”
 He then proceeds to count to ten, and concludes his test with a loud “Halloo!”